Kyle Pitts Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Season Stats

-- So far this season, 19.4% of the 540 passes thrown by his team have gone Pitts' way.
+- Pitts has been the target of 105 of his team's 540 passing attempts this season, or 19.4% of the target share.

-- With 13 targets in the red zone this season, Pitts has been on the receiving end of 17.1% of his team's 76 red zone pass attempts.
+- Pitts (13 red zone targets) has been the recipient of 17.1% of his team's 76 red zone pass attempts.

-- The Falcons, who rank 27th in the NFL in points scored, have dropped back to pass 58.6% of the time while running the football 41.4% of the time.
+- The Falcons have thrown the ball in 58.6% of their plays from scrimmage this year while staying on the ground 41.4% of the time.
+This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Pitts' matchup with the Saints.